loz-hpc-linux/sysadmin/README.md

 The script retrieves per-channel error counts and evaluates results against cluster health thresholds used by Node Health Check (NHC) policies.

+---

-Investigate Fabric Connectivity
+### 7. Investigate Fabric Connectivity

 If network instability is suspected, investigate Slingshot fabric ports associated with the node.

 ./link_flap_check.sh <xname>

-The script maps compute nodes to their switch ports and retrieves link flap information from fabric management services.
+The script maps compute nodes to their corresponding switch ports and retrieves link flap information from fabric management services.

-This is particularly useful when diagnosing:
+Typical use cases include diagnosing:

-HSN link instability
+- HSN link instability

-intermittent connectivity issues
+- intermittent connectivity issues

-network congestion symptoms
+- network congestion symptoms

+---

-Monitor Node Recovery
+### 8. Monitor Node Recovery

 When nodes are rebooting or returning from maintenance, their availability can be monitored.